A Lumberjack Story

 Sharpening One's Axe

 ORIs your organization anticipating, mitigating, and improving risky scenarios?
-Certainly, in the world of networks, software, and digital assets one can only imagine the state of your data, secrets, and contracts against cyber attacks and data breaches.
-This blog looks at one area within cyber security that many organizations forget to include in their risk assessments—their supply chains.
+Certainly, in the world of networks, software, and digital assets one can only imagine the state of your data, secrets, and contracts against cyber-attacks and data breaches.
+This blog looks at one area within cybersecurity that many organizations forget to include in their risk assessments—their supply chains.

 Managing the Key Supply Chain Risks

-Because of the sensitivity of the data shared with the majority of supply chain partners, there is a heavy reliance on top-to-bottom collaboration/education of cyber secure practices.
-This is where many organizations fall flat; allowing third-party actors to drag down their organizational management of cyber security risks.
+Because of the sensitivity of the data shared with the majority of supply chain partners, there is a heavy reliance on top-to-bottom collaboration/education of cyber-secure practices.
+This is where many organizations fall flat; allowing third-party actors to drag down their organizational management of cybersecurity risks.

-Any weaknesses in supplier systems become weaknesses in the organisation’s systems.
+Any weaknesses in supplier systems become weaknesses in the organization’s systems.
 Just think about the fact that each supplier probably has its own equally integrated and complex supply chain to manage as well, and you get a sense of the scale of the potential vulnerability.

 The Key Supply Chain Risks are: